United States 1972-S Uncirculated Eisenhower Dollar

 Reverse

-The reverse is based on Michael Collins’ Apollo 11 Mission Patch design.
+The reverse is based on astronaut Michael Collins’ Apollo 11 Mission Patch design.

 In the center, a bald eagle in descent.
 In its talons, an olive branch.
 Its left-wing is raised.
 The lunar surface lies below.
 Above the eagle’s head is a depiction of the Earth.
 North America is prominently visible.
 Wrapping around the top of the coin adjacent to the rim is the legend “UNITED STATES OF AMERICA.”
 Thirteen small five-point stars circle around the eagle.
 Below the ring of stars but above the eagle is the motto “E PLURIBUS UNUM”.
 Wrapping around the bottom of the design is the denomination “ONE DOLLAR”.